 Lauwencia Gauthierot: Lauwencia is a very determined entrepreneurial woman.
-Who learns from all his struggles to make his strength and grow every day.
+Who learns from all her struggles to make her strength and grow every day.

 I’m very solitary, I learned to love my own presence so as not to depend on others, and it’s one of my strengths, but I’m also very generous when I give I give everything, or I give nothing at all.
 Loyal with a strong character of a lioness, I can be sometimes very hard and demanding with the others but especially with myself.